 You will not impress the judge with flashy jewelry or trendy outfits.
 Even if your attorney comes to court wearing something you feel violates the rules below, keep in mind that your attorney appears in court regularly and knows the judges better than you.
 Your attorney might even dress a particular way to influence witnesses or juries.
 Your presence at court might be the only time the judge ever sees you.
 Your short time at court may affect the way the judge views your entire case.
 If there is a jury then the jurors are almost certainly judging you based on your appearance.
 The basic rule: dress for success.

-General rule on what to wear to court
+General rule on what to wear to court in Texas

 Courthouses traditionally are built to impress.
 By building large impressive monuments to justice the courthouse commands respect.
 As a person who is going to enter the courthouse you should also impress with an appearance that commands respect but also shows respect to the business conducted within its doors.
 By appearing as a serious person in a serious place you are more likely to be taken as a serious person who takes their presence at court seriously.

 What your parents told you about first impressions is very true at court: you only get one chance to make a first impression.
 For many people appearing in court you may only see the judge once or twice and you may speak very little or not at all.
 Your appearance will speak more than your voice ever will at court.
 Judges are notorious for believing they have a high level ability to read people with a glance and they tend to invest their impression of people into their decision-making on cases.
 If you will spend hundreds or thousands of dollars on an attorney to present the best case possible then you should do your part with your appearance at court.
 I have had clients with good cases sink themselves by coming to court with an appearance that turned off the judge.